-Your Cloud migration is almost completed; but it is never really finished.
-Your business should never stop optimizing the way your cloud environment works and benefits your enterprise.
+Your Cloud migration is almost completed; but it is ever really finished?
+Your business should never stop optimizing the way your cloud environment works and how it benefits your enterprise.
 As your efforts to drive your business continue, your technology should be a catalyst along the way.

 Optimizing your cloud begins with establishing a set of standards or criteria that need to be met.
 Variables that should be monitored include usage, cost, and efficiency.
 Daily monitoring of these operations will provide the feedback necessary to further optimize your Cloud environment.
 If used to its full potential can unlock many business advantages, many of which we have discussed in our previous insights.

 Here are a few of the core processes that should be considered when improving your Cloud computing standards.

 - Develop a planning process that prevents scaling too high before your business may need it.
 Remember, in most cloud contracts, a pay-per-use model is employed.
 Storage is readily available which means there is no need to implement more without the need for it.
 Like a custom suit, you want your cloud capacity to be tailored to exactly what you need, not to what you think you think you are going to need.